Manuscripts of Dvůr Králové and Zelená Hora

-The Dvůr Králové and Zelená Hora manuscripts (Rukopis královédvorský, RK, and Rukopis zelenohorský, RZ (Note: Sometimes referred to collectively as RKZ), Königinhofer Handschrift and Grünberger Handschrift) are literary hoaxes purporting to be epic Slavic manuscripts written in Old Czech.
+The Dvůr Králové and Zelená Hora manuscripts (Rukopis královédvorský, RK, and Rukopis zelenohorský, RZ, (Note: Sometimes referred to collectively as RKZ) Königinhofer Handschrift and Grünberger Handschrift) are literary hoaxes purporting to be epic Slavic manuscripts written in Old Czech.
 They first appeared in the early 19th century.

-There were early suspicions about their authenticity, but they were not decisively established to be forgeries until 1886 in a series of articles in Tomáš Masaryk's magazine.
+There were early suspicions about their authenticity, but they were not decisively established to be forgeries until 1886 in a series of articles in Tomáš Masaryk's Athenaeum (Czech magazine)|Athenaeum magazine.